In This Article...

 - 1.2 Longbow Construction Materials

 - 1.3 Who Was The Best Longbowman

-- 1.6 7 Critical Steps for Shooting a Longbow
+- 1.7 7 Critical Steps for Shooting a Longbow Successfully

-A quick history of the longbow.
+The history of the longbow goes back centuries.
 Invented by the Welsh 1180 CE, they fought hard to keep it from the English but were ultimately unsuccessful.
-England went on to win many wars over France using the the longbow simply because France did not possess a weapon that could compete with it.
+England went on to win many wars over France using the longbow simply because France did not possess a weapon that could compete with it.

 The longbow dates back to the first century, and it was originally used in warfare by the Welsh.
 These soldiers used their bows as both a defensive and an offensive weapon.

 Sometimes during battle, Welsh archers would be posted in trees so that they could shoot arrows from high up which was quite terrifying for the enemy.